Analyzing text data with string arrays

 wordsByFrequency[1:10]

-Create a graph showing the frequency of words in Sonnets, starting with the most frequent and ending with the least frequent.
-According to Zipf's law, the distribution of word frequencies in an extensive text follows a power law.
+Create a graph showing the frequency of words in the Sonnets, starting with the most common and ending with the least frequent.
+According to Zipf's law, the frequency distribution of words in an extensive text follows a power law.

 plot(rankOfOccurrences, xscale=:log10, yscale=:log10)

-.
-Count the number of occurrences as a percentage of the total number of words and calculate the cumulative percentage from the most frequent words to the least frequent words.
-Record the words and their key statistics in a table.
+Calculate the total number of occurrences of each word in sonnetWords.
+Calculate the number of occurrences as a percentage of the total number of words and calculate the cumulative percentage from the most frequently occurring words to the least frequently occurring ones.
+Write down the words and the main statistical data on them in a table.

 using DataFrames